icefinger/amoeba/README.md

     ./test_annealing -n 2 -s 70 -minmax 0 400

-The -n gives a number of noses, -s the sigma of the normal distribution around the current minimum and -minmax define the temperature differential we want to use in this case (400°, the annealing algorithm has been tune in a way that the order of magnitude between the minimum and maximum is a good value). -s 70 is the order of magnitude of the x-y size minimum wells, optimizing the probability to escape from it.
-The
+The -n gives a number of noses, -s the sigma of the normal distribution around the current minimum and -minmax define the temperature differential we want to use in this case (400°, the annealing algorithm has been tuned in a way that the order of magnitude between the minimum and maximum is a good value). -s 70 is the order of magnitude of the x-y size minimum wells, optimizing the probability to escape from it.
+The next figure shows the probability to find the real minimum (-380) of to fall in other minimums.

 ![Probability to find the real minimum and wrong minimum](./doc/images/proba-annealing.png)

-As can be seen, the probability to find the wrong minimum is ~25%.
+As can be seen, the probability to find the wrong minimum is ~30%.
 Rerun a fair enough number of times the algorithm permit to reduce significantly this probability.